+Rich Cheatham Gil Gonzalez Jennifer Holmes, Chair Brian Reed

-THEATRE AND COMMUNICATIONS ARTS Jennifer Holmes Brian Reed, Chair Richard Cheatham he Theatre and Communication Arts Department offers courses serving students in the areas of performance, directing, theatre history and dramatic literature, and stage design and technology.
+The Theatre and Communication Arts Department offers courses serving students in the areas of performance, directing, theatre history and dramatic literature, and stage design and technology.
 The department also offers courses in film history and criticism, video production, and speech communication.
 Students who may desire to major in Theatre and Communication Arts should consult an appropriate faculty member for advice.

 The Theatre Arts program at Whittier College is firmly based in the liberal arts tradition.
 Students majoring within the department follow a program of study designed to stimulate awareness of our cultural traditions and to explore the creative abilities of each individual.
 This program provides pre-professional training for those who plan to seek a career in the performing arts, to prepare for graduate school, or to pursue careers in other allied fields including teaching.
 Recent graduates have found that their education in the department has prepared them for careers in personnel, education, sales and advertising, business, law, and publishing, as well as acting, directing, design and technical direction, writing, film, television, and the themed entertainment industry.

-GUIDELINES FOR A MAJOR IN THEATRE AND COMMUNICATION ARTS Total Requirements: 31-34 credits Department Core Requirements for all majors (25-28 credits): - Theatre Practicum, THEA 50, 1 credit per year of residence. - Introduction to Theatre, THEA 150, 3 credits - Acting I, THEA 210, 3 credits - Introduction to Design and Technology, THEA 240, 3 credits - Shakespeare, THEA 328, 3 credits - Scenic Design, THEA 340, or Stage Lighting, THEA 345, or Costume Design, THEA 347, 3 credits - World Theatre, THEA 372 (A and B), 6 credits - Senior Project, THEA 485, 3 credits Additional Requirements:
+GUIDELINES FOR A MAJOR IN THEATRE AND COMMUNICATION ARTS

+Total Requirements: 31-34 credits

+Department Core Requirements for all majors (25-28 credits):

+Theatre Practicum, THEA 50, 1 credit per year of residence.

+Introduction to Acting, THEA 110, 3 credits

+Introduction to Design and Technology, THEA 240, 3 credits

+Play Analysis & Criticism, THEA 272, 3 credits

+Shakespeare, THEA 328, 3 credits

+Scenic Design, THEA 340, or

+Stage Lighting, THEA 345, or

+Costume Design, THEA 347, 3 credits

+World Theatre, THEA 372 (A and B), 6 credits

+Senior Project, THEA 485, 3 credits

+Additional Requirements: